sourcefuse/terraform-aws-arc-observability-stack/docs/module-usage-guide/README.md

 ### EFK Stack Usage

 For basic usage, see the [example](https://github.com/sourcefuse/terraform-aws-arc-observability-stack/tree/main/examples/elasticsearch_fleuntd) folder.

-This example will deploy following in EKS cluster:

-1. RDS Instance Example
-This example demonstrates deploying a single RDS instance using the module, configuring an Amazon RDS database with basic settings like instance class, storage, and connectivity.
-It showcases options for database engine, encryption, and CloudWatch monitoring for a standalone RDS database.
-Ideal for simple, production-ready RDS setups.

 ## Resources Deployed by the Module
 ### 1. Logging Stack (EFK)